mikaylasypinero/username/README.md

 # README for Username Validation Script

 ## Author Information
-- **Name:** [Your Full Name]
+- **Name:** Mikayla Sypinero
-- **Course:** [Course Number and Name]
+- **Course:** CPSC 298
 - **Assignment:** Username Validation
-- **Date:** [Date of Completion]
+- **Date:** 10/6/25

 ## Program Description
-This little bash script (username.sh) checks if a username follows some simple rules.
-The rules are:

-only lowercase letters, numbers, or underscores

-it has to start with a lowercase letter

-it has to be at least 3 characters long but no more than 12

-When you run the program, it shows the rules first, then asks you to type in a username.
-If what you type doesn’t fit the rules, it’ll tell you and let you try again.
-Once you finally type something that works, it thanks you and exits.
+This bash script (username.sh) checks if a username follows a few simple rules.
+The rules are: the username can only use lowercase letters, numbers, or underscores, it has to start with a lowercase letter, and it must be at least 3 characters long but no more than 12.
+When you run the program, it first shows you the rules, then asks you to type a username.
+If what you type doesn’t fit the rules, it tells you and asks again.
+Once you finally enter a valid username, the program thanks you and exits.

 ## Username Requirements
 This script validates usernames according to the following rules: